The sanctification of the saints is what distinguishes and sets them apart from those who indulge and revel in the ways of the world.

 For by a single offering he has perfected for all time those who are sanctified.
 (Hebrews 10:14)

-Many take issue with the idea the sanctification is presented as complete in an experiential sense, because they see this as an ongoing progressive experience.
-Hence, rather than seeing people as sanctified, they are in the process of being sanctified.
+Many take issue with the idea that sanctification is presented as complete in an experiential sense, because they see this as an ongoing, progressive experience.
+Hence, rather than seeing people as sanctified, they are viewed as being in the process of sanctification.
 This is an ongoing experience that has yet to be completed.
 The difficulty is one is either sanctified or one is not.
-The idea that a person may be sanctified but not yet sanctified presents it own problems.
-Christians are "saints" by virtue of the fact that they sanctified; set apart to do the will of God.
+The idea that a person may be sanctified but not yet sanctified presents its own problems.
+Christians are "saints" by virtue of the fact that they are sanctified—set apart to do the will of God.

-In the book of First Thessalonians (5:23) an appeal is made to readers that their whole body, soul and spirit will be sanctified until the day of the Lord, so that they may be ready to meet the Lord at his second coming.
+In the book of First Thessalonians, an appeal is made to readers that their whole body, soul, and spirit be sanctified until the day of the Lord, so that they may be ready to meet the Lord at His second coming:

-When talking about the body, this is referred to as the temple of God (1 Corinthians 6:19).
-The indwelling of the Holy Spirit within the person encased by the body, makes it the temple.
-The reason those who possess the Holy Spirit are called "saints".
+When speaking of the body, it is referred to as the temple of God (1 Corinthians 6:19).
+The indwelling of the Holy Spirit within the person encased by the body makes it the temple.
+This is the reason those who possess the Holy Spirit are called saints.

 Strive for peace with all men, and for the holiness without which no one will see the Lord.
 (Hebrews 12:14)